MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-customapp-to-kusto.md

 *`Endpoint=sb://eventstream-xxxxxxxx.servicebus.windows.net/;SharedAccessKeyName=key_xxxxxxxx;SharedAccessKey=xxxxxxxx;EntityPath=es_xxxxxxxx`*

-## Create an application to send events to eventstream
+## Create an application to send events to the eventstream

 With the **event hub compatible connection string** readily available in the Custom App source, you can proceed to create an application that sends events to your eventstream.
 In this specific example, the application simulates 10 sensor devices transmitting temperature and humidity data nearly every second.